Coco Chanel: Associations with British aristocrats

 In 1923, Vera Bate Lombardi, (born Sarah Gertrude Arkwright), reputedly the illegitimate daughter of the Marquess of Cambridge, offered Chanel entry into the highest levels of British upper classes.
 It was an elite group of associations revolving around such figures as aristocratic politician Winston Churchill, peers such as the Duke of Westminster and royals such as Edward, Prince of Wales.
 In Monte Carlo in 1923, at age forty, Chanel was introduced by Lombardi to the vastly wealthy Duke of Westminster, Hugh Richard Arthur Grosvenor, known to his intimates as "Bendor".
-The duke lavished Chanel with extravagant jewels, costly art and a home in London's prestigious Mayfair district.
+The duke lavished on Chanel jewels, costly art and a home in London's prestigious Mayfair district.
 His affair with Chanel lasted ten years.

 The duke, an outspoken antisemite, intensified Chanel's inherent antipathy toward Jews.
 He shared with her an expressed homophobia.
 In 1946, Chanel was quoted by her friend and confidant, Paul Morand, Homosexuals? ...
 I have seen young women ruined by these awful queers: drugs, divorce, scandal.
 They will use any means to destroy a competitor and to wreak vengeance on a woman.
 The queers want to be women—but they are lousy women.
 They are charming!
-Coinciding with her introduction to the duke was her introduction, again through Lombardi, to Lombardi's cousin, the Prince of Wales, Edward VIII.
-The prince allegedly was smitten with Chanel and pursued her in spite of her involvement with the Duke of Westminster.
+Coinciding with her introduction to the duke was her introduction, again through Lombardi, to Lombardi's cousin, the Prince of Wales (the future King Edward VIII).
+The prince was allegedly smitten with Chanel and pursued her in spite of her involvement with the Duke of Westminster.
 Gossip had it that he visited Chanel in her apartment and requested that she call him "David", a privilege reserved only for his closest friends and family.
 Years later, Diana Vreeland, editor of Vogue, would insist that "the passionate, focused and fiercely-independent Chanel, a virtual tour de force", and the Prince "had a great romantic moment together".

 In 1927, the Duke of Westminster gave Chanel a parcel of land he had purchased in Roquebrune-Cap-Martin on the French Riviera.
 Chanel built a villa here, which she called La Pausa ('restful pause'), hiring the architect Robert Streitz.
 Streitz's concept for the staircase and patio contained design elements inspired by Aubazine, the orphanage where Chanel spent her youth.
 When asked why she did not marry the Duke of Westminster, she is supposed to have said: "There have been several Duchesses of Westminster.
 There is only one Chanel."

 During Chanel's affair with the Duke of Westminster in the 1930s, her style began to reflect her personal emotions.
 Her inability to reinvent the little black dress was a sign of such reality.
 She began to design a "less is more" aesthetic.